In the beginning

 - DS1621+ only uses SODIMM memory

-- Requires using BTRFS filesystem (ZFS generally not supported)
+- Requires using the BTRFS filesystem (ZFS is generally not supported)

 - Official spare parts are exorbitantly expensive